Grokitach/Stalker_GAMMA/Patchnotes_0.9.1.md

 - Once a body is looted by an NPC, it stays looted independently of the NPCs fate.

-- Wepl hit effects fixes and reduced aim punch
+- Wepl hit effects fixes and reduced aim punch.

 **Gunplay**